YWYin-E/Rhythmic-cat/README.md

 ### Game rule
-- Score point will be given if arrow clicked at correct timing
+- Score of 1 point will be given if the cat arrow is clicked at correct timing.
-- Click wrong key, missed arrow and too early will count as Misses
+- If clicked the arrow key wrongly, it will be considered or counted as "Misses".
-- Game over if get 5 Misses
+- The game will be over when one "Misses" 5 times.